Mémorial des batailles de la Marne 1914-1918 | Dormans

-The First Battle of the Marne took place from 5 to 12 September 1914.
+It took place from 5 to 12 September 1914.

 Fighting was fierce and there were many losses, both on the German side and on the French side.

-On 6 September, General Joseph Joffre launched a counter-attack and in the end the Allies won the Battle.
+On 6 September, General Joseph Joffre launched a counter attack and in the end the Allies won the Battle.

 Once the war was over, General Joffre was to name this Battle the « First Battle of the Marne ».